apace100/origins-docs/docs/guides/data/define_origin.md

 # Defining an Origin in JSON

 Origins are defined in JSON files.
-Let's use these to create a fictional new origin, a _Supermorph_, for our [data pack](https://minecraft.gamepedia.com/Data_Pack) which we call _OriginSuperPack_.
-We'd like this Origin to be a bit overpowered: Metamorphs are immune to fire, have elytra-flight and can teleport with ender pearls.
+Let's use these to create a fictional new origin, a _Supermorph_, for our [Data Pack](https://minecraft.gamepedia.com/Data_Pack) which we call _OriginSuperPack_.
+We'd like this Origin to be a bit overpowered: Metamorphs are immune to fire, have Elytra Flight and can teleport with ender pearls.
 Their only drawback is that they need a bed at a high altitude, just like Avians.
 This would be a JSON file which would accomplish that:

 ```json
 {